Sports Coach Logo Sports Coach Training Principles Fitness Components

 Ernst Peibst examines if the Keto Diet is good or bad for athletes.

-There is no fixed answer for this, as each sport requires different levels of intensity and thus utilizes other energy sources.
-However, based on several studies, we have an insight into which sports are more suited to the keto diet.
+There is no fixed answer for this, as each sport requires different intensity levels and thus utilizes other energy sources.
+However, several studies have given us insight into which sports are more suited to the keto diet.

 Keto - Bad for Anaerobic Sports?

 St Louis University tested whether the keto diet would be beneficial during anaerobic exercise.
-They had 16 men and women follow a high carb diet or a ketogenic diet, lasting for four days.
+For four days, 16 men and women followed a high-carb diet or a ketogenic diet.

 Researchers concluded that the participants following the keto diet had decreased athletic performance compared to the high-carb group.
-Results showed a dip in performance by 4-15% in comparison.
+Results showed a dip in performance by 4-15%.

-Thus athletes should be wary of adopting a high fat/low carb approach when regularly participating in high-intensity sports such as football (soccer), basketball, weight training, 100m sprint, rugby, swimming, boxing, and mixed martial arts.
+Thus, athletes should be wary of adopting a high-fat/low-carb approach when regularly participating in high-intensity sports such as football (soccer), basketball, weight training, 100-meter sprint, rugby, swimming, boxing, and mixed martial arts.

 Keto for Long-Distance Athletes

-There is evidence to suggest endurance athletes who are exercising for hours at a time (at a low intensity) may benefit from following a keto diet.
-Dr Clifton Page says, "ketogenic diets appear to be beneficial for endurance athletes after a period of adaptation".
-Thus if athletes are going to adopt the keto diet, it may be worth doing so in the off-season so your body can slowly transition to using a different source of energy.
+There is evidence to suggest that endurance athletes who exercise for hours at a time (at a low intensity) may benefit from following a keto diet.
+Dr. Clifton Page says, "Ketogenic diets appear to be beneficial for endurance athletes after a period of adaptation."
+Thus, if athletes are going to adopt the keto diet, it may be worth doing so in the off-season so your body can slowly transition to using a different source of energy.

 Zach Bitter, who is the definition of an endurance athlete, also vouches for the keto diet.
 He currently holds the record for the fastest time running 100 miles (in America)...and he did so without eating a single carb.

-By switching to keto, Zach says that he does not need to refuel as much during his races.
-He has stated that he has cut down his refuelling during races by a whopping 50% since going keto.
-Zach also claims that he does incorporate carbohydrates whilst at the peak of his training, but when he does, they will be low GI carb sources.
+By switching to keto, Zach says he does not need to refuel as much during his races.
+He has stated that he has reduced his refuelling during races by a whopping 50% since going keto.
+Zach also claims that he does incorporate carbohydrates at the peak of his training, but when he does, they will be low GI carb sources.

 Examples of low GI food sources are: